-To implement the Consolidated Plan project objectives, LAHSA coordinates with CoC housing and service providers as well as city and county agency departments and other CoC stakeholders to ensure the effective and efficient provision of housing and services to homeless individuals and families.
-LAHSA also works in the eight Service Planning Areas (SPAs) on a regular basis to identify and address the most critical needs in each community and provide information and technical assistance on national leading best practices as well as policy and funding issues.
+To implement the Consolidated Plan project objectives, LAHSA coordinates with CoC housing and service providers, as well as City and County departments and other CoC stakeholders to ensure the effective and efficient provision of housing and services to homeless individuals and families.
+LAHSA also works in the eight SPAs on a regular basis to identify and address the most critical needs in each community and provide information and technical assistance on national leading best practices, as well as policy and funding issues.
 This includes:

-- Organizing and facilitating 8-10 SPA-wide Continuum of Care meetings quarterly - Organizing and facilitating monthly meetings for the LA CoC Board, the LA County CES Policy Council, LEAB, and HYFLA - Attending and presenting information and trainings on trends, best practices and legislation to monthly homeless coalition meetings
+- Organizing and facilitating 8 to 10 SPA-wide CoC meetings quarterly - Organizing and facilitating monthly meetings for the LA CoC Board, the County CES Policy Council, the Lived Experience Advisory Board (LEAB), and the Homeless Youth Forum of Los Angeles (HYFLA) - Attending and presenting information and trainings on trends, best practices, and legislation to monthly homeless coalition meetings

 LAHSA has adopted a process for seeking public input on policy development.
-As new policies are developed, LAHSA posts draft policies and/or draft guidance to the LAHSA website, along with a link to an online survey.
+As new policies are developed, LAHSA posts draft policies and/or draft guidance to its website, along with a link to an online survey.
 Through this survey tool, providers and members of the public can provide ideas, critiques, recommended revisions, implementation concerns, and other feedback over a two-week period.
 These survey results are reviewed by staff, incorporated into policies or guidance as appropriate, and then summarized in a publicly available memo.